Stadin derby

-The Stadin Derby, or The Helsinki Derby, is the name for a Helsinki association football fixture played between HIFK Fotboll and HJK Helsinki.
+The Stadin derby, also known as the Helsinki derby (Helsingin derby, Helsingfors derby), is the name for a Helsinki association football fixture played between HIFK Fotboll and HJK Helsinki.
 The name of the derby derives from the common slang word nickname for Helsinki (Stadi), widely used by the locals.
 Both the teams play at the highest level of football in Finland, in Veikkausliiga.
 Before 2015, the clubs had not faced each other at the highest level since 1972 when HIFK got relegated from the top league, which was then known as Mestaruussarja.

 The rivalry extends from 1909 when the two teams faced each other for the first time.
 HJK used to be associated with the Finnish speaking middle-class population at the time, whereas HIFK was known for being a club of the Swedish speaking middle-class population.
 The language has been the main reason for the rivalry but to date the importance of it has diminished significantly.
-Before HIFK got relegated from the top league the fixtures had been played at the Helsinki Olympic Stadium, but are nowadays played at the Sonera Stadium.
+Before HIFK got relegated from the top league the fixtures had been played at the Helsinki Olympic Stadium, but are nowadays played at the Bolt Arena.
 Both clubs play their home fixtures at this particular venue.

 The two teams clashed for the first time at the top level since 1972 on 23 April 2015.
-The match was played at a sold out Sonera Stadium and ended in a 1-1 draw.
+The match was played at a sold out Bolt Arena and ended in a 1-1 draw.

+HIFK Fotboll declared bankruptcy in January 2024, and will operate with a new team in the fifth tier of Finnish football, Kolmonen, for the 2024 season.
+This has led to speculation among fans regarding when, or if, a match between the two teams will be played again.